adamhamilton44/My-Secret-Vault/README.md

 - BONUS: Instructions on how to hide the key in a .JPG file

 ## Script ease
-Script has easy to read and understand language so you always make the right decisions
+Script has easy to read and understand language so you always make the right decisions.

 ![Easy-Script-Usage](icons/2024-01-16_14-35_1.png)
 ![Easy-Script-Usage2](icons/2024-01-16_14-35.png)